j-alejandro-lopez/j-alejandro-lopez/README.md

 ### Python and SQL

-I am a chemical engineer by degree but I have found that my passion lies in development and as such am self-teaching in both Python and SQL.
+I am a chemical engineer by degree but I have found that my passion lies in development and as such am self-teaching in Python, C++, and Java.
 I have made the commitment to those languages.

 ## Help outreach